 Maintenance of the keyboard is cheaper than a full-size piano.
 It is a matter of keeping it clean and dry and not letting water ruin the electronic parts.
 There is no need for regular tuning or service required.

 There is no question about it, pianos are big and heavy.
 The smallest of upright piano can easily weight 400-500 lbs.
 The larger grand pianos can easily tip the scales at 1200 lbs.

 Moving a piano is no easy task and most likely to be handled by a professional piano mover.
-There are many logistic obstacle to overcome.
-If not handled properly it can result in damages to properties and in worse case scenario, injuries to the mover.
+There are many logistic obstacles to overcome.
+If not handled properly it can result in damages to properties and in worst-case scenario, injuries to the mover.